More Testing, Sets vs. Lists, and Problem Solving

 How can we test it?
 We can’t look at what it returns, since it doesn’t return anything (technically, it returns the value None).
 We might try to change the function, so that its body is return l.append(len(l)), but it turns out that doesn’t help: the function still returns None.

 This is because the append method itself returns None: it’s not designed to produce a new list, but rather to modify the current list.
-We could work around this by adding return l to the end of the function, but that strategy won’t always support testing in more complex functions.
+We could work around this by adding return l to the end of the function, but that strategy won’t always support testing more complex functions.
+(For example, what happens if the function needed to return something else, and the list update was just a side effect of running it?
+We’d still want to test the side effect as well as the output!)

 So what can we do in general?
 We can start by creating a test list, calling add_len_to_list on it, and then asserting something about the test list.
 An example might look like: